 How do They Compare?

 So at first glance, it may seem logical to think that stocks are the better investment.
 It’s true that they returned a whopping gain of 16.2% in 2017 over the previous year.
-For the same time window California home prices only pumped out a 7.5% gain.
-However, while stocks are now in a dangerous position of correction, California real estate is still maintaining a momentum upward.
-There’s simply not enough units being built to match demand, and companies are hiring thousands more to keep up with needs, bringing more people into the state as a result.
+For the same time window, California home prices only pumped out a 7.5% gain.
+However, while stocks are now in a dangerous position of correction, California real estate is still maintaining momentum upward.
+There are simply not enough units being built to match demand, and companies are hiring thousands more to keep up with needs, bringing more people into the state as a result.
 So real estate has a very solid argument when looked at closely.

 What are the Average Stock Market Returns?